-The composition of the STEG shall not exceed a maximum of 12 members, including the Chairperson.
+The composition of the STEAG shall not exceed a maximum of 12 members, including the Chairperson.

-The WADA Director General, following consultation with the responsible Director in charge of the STEG, will appoint members to the STEG.
+The WADA Director General, following consultation with the Director of Testing, will appoint members to the STEAG.

 Members are selected on the basis of their relevant background and experience (e.g. expertise in the areas of test planning, sample collection, or analytical science.